The Fine-Tuning War: How AI Giants are Mapping the Value Chain

 missing: List[Ingredient])

-This solution can look correct and even more elegant than the first one but it is not valid for domain: if you don’t have all the ingredients for a cake you don’t start mixing, it would be a waste!
+While this looks elegant, it is actually invalid for our domain: if you don’t have all the ingredients for a cake, you don’t start mixing – that would be a waste!

-Either is actually the right solution because represent a disjunction of domains.
-A disjunction means that two completely differents domains have only one thing in common: they are both valid result of the function.
+Either is the correct solution here because it represents a domain disjunction.
+This means two completely different domains have only one thing in common: they are both valid results of the function, but they cannot exist at the same time.

 def bake(mixture: Mixture): Cake